konskoehler/intersection_model/README.md

 # intersection_model

 External simulation model that can be linked to SUMO to enable realistic left turning behavior of cyclists at a single signaled intersection.
 To enable realisitc bicycle behavior at multiple intersections, multiple intersection_model instances need to be used.
-In that case, the given implementation needs to be forked so that the intersection_model does not start the SUMO simulation when executed, but is linkable to a running SUMO simulation.
+In that case, the given implementation needs to be forked so that the intersection_model does not start the SUMO simulation when executed, but is linked to a running SUMO simulation.

 The model was implemented and tested using Python3.6.